 - VA will never ask you for your personal information in an email.

 - VA will never include links that take you to a non-secure page that asks you to provide this information.

-- If someone calls you about getting a vaccine, be sure to verify that they’re your VA provider.
+- If someone calls you about getting a vaccine, be sure to verify that they're your VA provider.
 VA will never ask you to provide your full social security number over the phone.

 For more tips on how to avoid COVID-19 scams, go to the Federal Communications Commission (FCC) website.